Canyon trails are open for day hiking, and overnight backcountry permit requests are being considered.

 HIKE SMART - For a safe and enjoyable hike prepare for your hike before you arrive:

-When sending in a permit request, the preferred method of payment is with a credit card.
-Please be sure to indicate the maximum amount you authorize the Backcountry Information Center to charge so that your longest trip alternative can be considered.
-Valid personal checks and money orders against a United States bank are also accepted when made out for the correct amount.
-Please do not send cash in the mail.
+When sending in a permit request, the required method of payment is with a credit card.
+Indicate the maximum amount you authorize the Backcountry Information Center to charge so that your longest trip alternative can be considered.
+Do not send cash in the mail.

 Permit holders will be responsible for paying park entrance fees upon arrival.